 - 0.5% vegetable oil.

-Initially, available carbohydrates are used due to the growth of mycelial, by which reduction in carbohydrate level occurs in the medium.
-Because of this reduction in carbohydrate level, penicillin production begins from 2nd day of fermentation.
-Then by the end of 7th day, pH of medium rises to 8.0 and at this stage production of penicillin stops.
+Because of the reduced carbohydrate level, penicillin production begins from the 2nd day of fermentation.
+Then, by the end of the 7th day, the pH of the medium rises to 8.0, and the production of penicillin stops.

 The production of Penicillin G increases due to the presence of the precursor.
-Here, Phenylacetic acid acts as a precursor for benzene ringside chain of Penicillin G. Now, the filtration process is used to separate the fungal biomass and used as a feed supplement for animals at the end of the fermentation period.
+Here, phenylacetic acid acts as a precursor for the benzene ring’s side chain of Penicillin G.

-- Different kinds of infections like pneumonia, respiratory tract and throat infections can be treated by using Penicillin V potassium.
+- Penicillin V potassium treats different kinds of infections like pneumonia, respiratory tract and throat infections.

 - Penicillin V potassium prevents rheumatic fever.

-- It sometimes also used in the treatment of anthrax infections of the skin.
+- Sometimes, penicillin also cures anthrax infections on the skin.

 - Penicillin V potassium also treats heart valve infections.

-Therefore, the production of penicillin is a vital process in the field of medical biology, as it functions as an antibiotic that inhibits the bacterial activity or the infections caused by the various gram-positive microorganisms.
+Therefore, penicillin production is a vital process in medical biology, as it functions as an antibiotic that inhibits bacterial activity or infections caused by various gram-positive microorganisms.